One‑Click Man‑in‑the‑Middle Packet Capture

 python3 -u startmitm.py localhost --serial x.x.x.x:65000

-startmitm itself starts mitmproxy as a proxy service.
-By default, all traffic is sent from the local machine's network interface by mitmproxy.
-If you need the traffic to be sent through an upstream proxy instead of directly from your machine, you can specify an upstream proxy as follows.
-Only HTTP proxies are supported as upstream proxies.
-You also need to specify an upstream DNS server that supports TCP queries to avoid DNS pollution.
+startmitm itself launches mitmproxy as the proxy service.
+By default, all traffic is sent from the local network interface by mitmproxy.
+If you want traffic to go through an upstream proxy instead of directly from the local machine, you can specify an upstream proxy, but only upstream proxies using the HTTP protocol are supported.
+At the same time, you need to specify an upstream DNS that supports TCP queries to avoid DNS pollution.

 python3 -u startmitm.py 192.168.0.2 --upstream http://127.0.0.1:7890 --proxy-dns 8.8.8.8

-If the upstream HTTP proxy requires authentication, use the following command and replace USER:PASSWORD.
+If the upstream HTTP proxy requires authentication, replace USER:PASSWORD with the correct credentials.

 python3 -u startmitm.py 192.168.0.2 --upstream http://USER:PASSWORD@x.x.x.x:8080 --proxy-dns 8.8.8.8

-All the commands above will route the device's traffic through the upstream proxy and send all local DNS queries through the proxy to 8.8.8.8.
+In this way, the device’s traffic will be sent through the upstream proxy, and all DNS queries from the device will be forwarded through the proxy to 8.8.8.8.